 Courtesy: Id Tech

+Almost any kid from an amateur shutterbug to a fledgling filmmaker to an accomplished coder can find a camp that matches and expands his skills.
 With such a full menu of STEM camps, it can be tricky to find the right one for your teen.
-In this article, we offer a peek into three such camps, giving parents a close-up of the goals and daily activities of programs at a range of prices.
+In this article, we offer a peek into three popular camps, giving parents a close-up of the goals and daily activities of programs at a range of prices.

 Robotics Camp by Education Unlimited